Liver Cancer: Introduction

 Tumor ablation and embolization

 Radiation uses high-energy X-rays to kill cancer cells.
-It’s used mainly when surgery or other treatments aren't good options.
+It’s used mainly when surgery can't be done or other treatments aren't good options.

-This type of treatment uses medicines that target proteins or cell functions that help cancer cells grow.
-It’s used mainly for advanced liver cancers that can't be treated with other methods.
+This type of treatment uses medicines that target certain proteins, genes, or cell functions that help cancer cells grow.
+It’s used mainly for liver cancers that can't be removed with surgery.

 The goal of chemotherapy is to stop cancer from growing or spreading.
 It does this by using medicines to kill the cells or stop them from dividing.
-Chemotherapy can be used to treat advanced liver cancer.
-In most cases it isn’t as helpful as targeted therapy.
+Chemotherapy doesn't work very well to treat liver cancer, but it may be used to treat advanced liver cancer.

 Your healthcare provider may suggest treatments that help ease your symptoms, but don’t treat the cancer.
 These can sometimes be used along with other treatments.
 Or your healthcare provider may suggest supportive care if he or she believes that available treatments are more likely to do you more harm than good.